-It is testament to the quality of the wildness in the area that four out of five Wild Land Qualities ('WLQ') are present at the sites of the Proposed Developments.
-The WLIA for Mast 2 concludes that the development would have a 'Substantial to Major' or 'Major to Moderate' impact on all four of the WLQs considered.
+It is testament to the quality of the wildness in the area that four out of five Wild Land Qualities ('WLQ') are present at the site of the Proposed Development.
+The WLIA concludes that the development would have a 'Substantial to Major' or 'Major to Moderate' impact on all four of the WLQs considered.
 These impacts must be considered within the context of the cluster of masts which are being proposed.
-When the cumulative impact is considered, we believe that Proposed Developments would result in the loss of these WLQs from a portion of the WLA.
+When the cumulative impact is considered, we believe that the Proposed Development would result in the loss of these WLQs from a portion of the WLA.

-Figure 17 in each of the applications show that the masts would be visible from a large area within the WLA.
-A cumulative Zone of Theoretical Visibility ('ZTV') has not been provided for the cluster of masts being proposed but it is expected that the cumulative impact would be.
+Figure 17 shows that the mast would be visible from a large area within the WLA.
+A cumulative Zone of Theoretical Visibility has not been provided for the cluster of masts being proposed but it is expected that the cumulative impact would be significant.

-Appendices to Wild land Impact Assessment show small remnants of human artefacts such as a section of metal fence and signs of an informal ATV access track.
+The appendix to Wild Land Impact Assessment shows small remnants of human artefacts such as a section of metal fence and signs of an informal ATV access track.
 All of these are well embedded and have a very minor impact on the surrounding landscape and the sense of wildness.
-The Proposed Developments would present a stark contrast by introducing a prominent feature in the landscape, particularly for people who experience the landscape by moving through it.
-This is especially true for the noise pollution from the generators powering the Proposed Developments which would hum as people move through the area.
+The Proposed Development would present a stark contrast by introducing a prominent feature in the landscape, particularly for people who experience the landscape by moving through it.
+This is especially true for the noise pollution from the generator powering the Proposed Development which would hum as people move through the area.
 The impact will also not lessen over time.